msveshnikov/jira-clone-autocode/server/server.md

 ## Overview

-This file (`server.js`) is the main entry point for the backend server of the JIRA-like project management application.
+This file (`server.js`) is the main entry point for the backend server of the SCRUM-like project management application.
 It sets up an Express.js server, connects to a MongoDB database, and defines various API endpoints for managing tasks, sprints, projects, users, statuses, and workflows.